Sreddx/Multi-agent-simulation-of-a-Traffic-intersection/Readme.md

-# Multi-agent system of a Traffic intersection simulation
+# Multi-agent simulation of a Traffic intersection
 This mobile application was created in order to help the BAMX(Food bank of Mexico) increase the amount of donations that people made by creating a feed with the banks achieviements as well as relevant information of goals, places people could directly donate food as well as google maps and paypal integrations.

 ### My contribution - Front end dev: Sebastian Rojas Salazar